clidev/spike.x/README.md

 * Elasticsearh - stores events in Elasticsearch
 * InfluxDB - stores events in InfluxDB 0.9.x

 Commands are used to control the behaviour of verticles.
 We send commands to activators in order to deploy or undeploy filters.
-These commands are reserved for controlling Spike.x.
+These commands are reserved for controlling Spike.x and are an internal detail.

 Spike.x has a Main class that is responsible for bootstrapping and starting the Vert.x platform.
-It also takes care of daemonizing Spike.x on platforms that support daemons.
+It also takes care of daemonizing Spike.x if needed on platforms that support this.
 Please see the spikex startup script for details.

-When you start Spike.x it tries to load any required modules from a local directory or remote repository.
-The same mechanism can be used to load updated modules.
-You can of course configure this to suit your needs.
+When you start Spike.x it tries to load any required modules from a local deploy directory.

-Naturally we do not want to reinvent the wheel.
 Spike.x depends on many well-established open source libraries.
 The following is a list some of the core dependencies:

 * SLF4J - Simple Logging Facade for Java
 * Logback - SLF4J implementation